RealKeyboardWarrior/realkeyboardwarrior.github.io/_posts/2021-10-11-hacking-youtube.markdown

 >Google Security Bot

 ## Bonus: naive duration estimation is a sin
-An MP4 file can lie about its duration in the header and contain a much longer video than it claimed.
+A MP4 file can lie about the duration in their header and contain a much longer video than it initially claimed.

 For example, we can have the metadata box claim a duration of 15 minutes but have a video of 24 hours.
 The transcoding process will typically recalculate the final duration and doesn't rely on the metadata.